Kopano-dev/konnect/README.md

 ### Kopano Webapp backend (Cookie backend)

-This assumes that you have a set-up Konano with a reverse proxy on `https://mykopano.local` together with the proper proxy configuration to pass through all requests to the `/konnect/v1/` prefix to `127.0.0.1:8777`. also do not forget to reverse proxy `/.well-known/openid-configuration`.
+This assumes that you have a set-up Kopano with a reverse proxy on `https://mykopano.local` together with the proper proxy configuration to pass through all requests to the `/konnect/v1/` prefix to `127.0.0.1:8777`. also do not forget to reverse proxy `/.well-known/openid-configuration`.